Composition series of arbitrary cardinality in modular lattices and abelian categories: Chains and Composition Series

-One can consider $Y_\Delta^-$ and $Y_\Delta^+$ as the ``predecessor'' and ``successor'' of $Y$ in $\Delta$, respectively.
-For example, suppose $\Delta$ is bicomplete (and so $Y^-_\Delta$ and $Y^+_\Delta$ both exist for every $Y \in \Delta$).
-If $\Delta$ is well-ordered with respect to $\subob$, then $Y^+_\Delta$ will truly be the successor of $Y$ in $\Delta$.
-(This is the approach used to prove ``Jordan--H\"older-like" and ``Schreier-like" theorems for well-ordered subobject chains in \cite{Transfinite}.)
-The case where $Y^+_\Delta = Y$ similarly corresponds to when $Y$ has no successor.
+One can consider $y_\Delta^-$ and $y_\Delta^+$ as the ``predecessor'' and ``successor'' of $y$ in $\Delta$, respectively.
+For example, suppose $\Delta$ is bicomplete (and so $y^-_\Delta$ and $y^+_\Delta$ both exist for every $y \in \Delta$).
+If $\Delta$ is a continuous well-ordered chain, then $y^+_\Delta$ will truly be the successor of $y$ in $\Delta$.
+(This is the approach used to prove ``Jordan--H\"older-like'' and ``Schreier-like'' theorems for well-ordered subobject chains in \cite{Transfinite}.)
+The case where $y^+_\Delta = y$ similarly corresponds to when $y$ has no successor.
 Example~\ref{ex:factorMultisets}(3) shows an example of this.

-The following definition extends this generalization of predecessors and successors to a generalization of what is meant by the successive subfactors of a subobject.
-We recall that a multiset is allowed to contain multiple distinct copies of the same element.
+The following definition extends this generalization of predecessors and successors to a generalization of what is meant by the successive subsegments of an arbitrary chain.
+Recall that a multiset is allowed to contain multiple distinct copies of the same element.